-- F. Adding Courses: If an institution adds courses similar to its existing educational offerings within its DEAC-accredited scope, it submits a letter to the Director of Accreditation, including the names of the courses, the reasons for their addition, and how they align with the existing programs and institutional mission. - DEAC reserves the right to direct the institution to the substantive change process when it appears that the change notification represents a significant departure from its accredited scope. - G. Discontinuing Courses or Programs: If an institution decides to discontinue a course or program, it submits a letter to the Director of Accreditation explaining the reasons for the change.
-Programs being discontinued require the inclusion of a program teach-out plan and information on the number of currently enrolled students. - H. Division Identity: Institutions seeking to establish a division must notify the Commission in writing and provide a complete description of how the institution will disclose the division as part of the broader educational offerings.
+F. Adding Courses: If an institution adds courses similar to its existing educational offerings within its DEAC-accredited scope, it submits a letter to the Director of Accreditation, including the names of the courses, the reasons for their addition, and how they align with the existing programs and institutional mission.

+DEAC reserves the right to direct the institution to the substantive change process when it appears that the change notification represents a significant departure from its accredited scope.

+- G. Discontinuing Courses or Programs: If an institution decides to discontinue a course or program, it submits a letter to the Director of Accreditation explaining the reasons for the change.
+Programs being discontinued require the inclusion of a program teach-out plan and information on the number of currently enrolled students. - H. Division Identity: Institutions seeking to organize existing programs into establish a division that clearly delineates the relationship to the parent institution must notify the Commission in writing and provide a complete description of how the institution will disclose the division as part of the broader educational offerings.
+Institutions seeking to add a division under a parent institution that establishes a discrete identity from the parent institution must apply for prior approval of a substantive change and submit the Application for a Division Part I.

 A "division" of a DEAC institution typically refers to any name used by an institution to advertise its various courses or programs.
 A "division" is owned and operated by the parent institution and is not a separate legal entity.
-For example, the distance education institution advertises its degree-granting programs under the name "Distance Education University," its vocational programs under "Distance Education Institute," and its high school programs under "Distance Education High School."
+For example, the distance education institution advertises its degree-granting programs under the name "Distance Education University," its vocational programs under "Distance Education High School."
 Another example is the company, Distance Education Company, which offers several programs and advertises each program by a different name, such as Distance Education Career School or Distance Education Photography School.

-DEAC requires that any separately advertised division be listed in the DEAC Directory of Accredited Institutions. - I. Closure of an Administrative Site: When an institution decides to close an administrative site, it submits a letter to the Director of Accreditation at least 30 days prior to the closure.
+DEAC requires that any separately advertised division be listed in the DEAC Directory of Accredited Institutions.

+- H.I.
+Closure of an Administrative Site: When an institution decides to close an administrative site, it submits a letter to the Director of Accreditation at least 30 days prior to the closure.
 The letter provides the following information: - 1.
 Name, address, and telephone number of the site. - 2.
 The date and reason(s) for closing the administrative site. - 3.
 Personnel names, titles, and job descriptions affected by the closing. - 4.
 Information explaining what duties were carried out at the administrative site and where those duties will be carried out in the future. - 5.
 Information on any significant changes in courses/programs or educational services, student support services, etc., resulting from the closure of the administrative site. - 6.
-Information on changes to any advertising and promotional materials (including website) resulting from the closure of the administrative site.

-- 7. If any official documents were kept at the administrative site, explain when and where the records will be transferred. - 8.
+Information on changes to any advertising and promotional materials (including website) resulting from the closure of the administrative site. - 7.
+If any official documents were kept at the administrative site, explain when and where the records will be transferred. - 8.
 Evidence that the institution has properly notified the appropriate licensing, authorizing, or approving state educational agency concerning the closure of the administrative site.